Fried Polenta Recipe – How to Make Fried Polenta

 I love to cook, write, and eat.
 And I really love to share this information with the world.
 I started www.thefoodcops.com when I realized the amount of misinformation out there in regard to cooking and food.
 So I decided to start gathering up everything I could, from recipes to cooking tips to restaurant reviews, to create a resource that people would actually use and enjoy.
 I think it's important to be passionate about food and enjoy cooking it and eating it.
 This is my way of sharing all that knowledge with you.

-On Glassdoor, the site in which human beings can price and review workplaces anonymously, a Google employee starts a listing of “execs” with: “Food, meals, food.”
+On Glassdoor, where humans can price and review workplaces anonymously, a Google employee starts listing “execs” with: “Food, meals, food.”

 “Food galore,” says every other reviewer.
 “Everyone gains the Google 15,” jokes but another.
 Even a less effusive evaluator notes: “Snacks brilliant.
 Retirement plan no longer so correct.”

 As city legend has it, Google co-founder Sergey Brin once told workplace architects that “no person has to be greater than two hundred toes far from food.”
 And so they not often are.
-On any given day, the 1, three hundred “micro kitchens” placed inside Google’s 70 or so offices around the sector, from Pittsburgh to Istanbul, brim with dried seaweed, turkey jerky, kombucha, and different eclectic treats that rotate in line with the season, popularity with personnel, neighborhood tastes, and meals traits.
+On any given day, the 1 three hundred “micro kitchens” placed inside Google’s 70 or so offices around the sector, from Pittsburgh to Istanbul, brim with dried seaweed, turkey jerky, kombucha, and different eclectic treats that rotate in line with the season, popularity with personnel, neighborhood tastes, and meals traits.
+Google takes its snacking very critically.

 Snack curator

 “When you’re feeding this many people,” says Colgan, culinary director for Google’s food operations in San Francisco, Los Angeles, Austin, Texas, and Boulder, Colorado, “you encounter every weight loss program possible, each request.”
-You also get bombarded through income reps at meal corporations, who’re hungering after snackers—and those snackers especially.
-They see Google personnel, the drivers of Silicon Valley tech innovation, as having the clout, and urge for food, to set snack tendencies.
+You also get bombarded through income reps at meal corporations, who’re hanging after snackers—especially those snackers.
+They see Google personnel, the drivers of Silicon Valley tech innovation, as having the clout and urge for food to set snack tendencies.

-Colgan doesn’t technically paintings for Google.
+Colgan doesn’t technically paint for Google.
 He’s hired with the aid of ISS Guckenheimer, one of the meals-offerings companies that Google companions with.
 But Colgan’s activity is to oversee the sourcing and education of freshly cooked breakfasts, lunches, and dinners at his Google workplaces each day—in addition to the snack inventory inside the micro kitchens.
-All of this food is unfastened for Google personnel, who enjoy the identical selections regardless of wherein they stand at the personnel ladder.
-At the Google headquarters on my own (aka Googleplex, aka Mountain View, aka MTV), for instance, there are 23,000 rumbling stomachs to feed.
+This food is unfastened for Google personnel, who enjoy identical selections regardless of wherein they stand on the personnel ladder.
+At the Google headquarters on my own (aka Googleplex, aka Mountain View, aka MTV), there are 23,000 rumbling stomachs to feed.

 - A word from our sposor -